GuildOfWeavers/AirAssembly/bin/README.md

 | compositionDomain    | A [vector](https://github.com/GuildOfWeavers/galois#vectors) defining domain of the low-degree extended composition polynomial.
 The length of the composition domain is equal to `traceLength * compositionFactor`, where `compositionFactor` is set to be the smallest power of 2 greater than or equal to the highest constraint degree of the computation.
 For example, if highest constraint degree is `3`, the `compositionFactor` will be set to `2`. |
 | secretRegisterTraces | Values of secret input registers evaluated over the evaluation domain. |

+`Prover` exposes the following methods:

+* **generateExecutionTrace**(seed?: `bigint[]`): `Matrix`</br>
+  Generates an execution trace for a computation.
+The `seed` parameter must be provided only if the seed vector is used in the main export expression of the computation's AirAssembly definition.
+The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row corresponds to a dynamic register, and every column corresponds to a step in a computation (i.e. the number of columns will be equal to the length of the execution trace).

+* **evaluateTransitionConstraints**(tracePolys: `Matrix`): `Matrix`</br>
+  Evaluates transition constraints for a computation.
+The `tracePolys` parameter is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a polynomial interpolated from a corresponding register of the execution trace.
+The return value is a [matrix](https://github.com/GuildOfWeavers/galois#matrixes) where each row represents a  transition constraint evaluated over the composition domain.

-#### Verification object
+#### Verifier
-A `VerificationObject` contains properties and methods needed to help verify a proof of an instance of a computation (i.e. instance of a computation for a specific set of inputs).
-Specifically, a `VerificationObject` can be used to evaluate transition constraints at a specific point of an evaluation domain.
-To create a `VerificationObject`, use `initVerification()` method of [AirModule](#Air-Module) object.
+A `Verifier` object contains properties and methods needed to help verify a proof of an instance of a computation (i.e. instance of a computation for a specific set of inputs).
+Specifically, a `Verifier` can be used to evaluate transition constraints at a specific point of an evaluation domain.
+To create a `Verifier`, use `createVerifier()` method of [AirModule](#Air-Module) object.

-`VerificationObject` exposes the following methods:

-* **evaluateConstraintsAt**(x: `bigint`, rValues: `bigint[]`, nValues: `bigint[]`, sValues: `bigint[]`): `bigint[]`</br>
-  Returns an array of values resulting from evaluating transition constraints at point `x`.
-For example, if the computation is defined by a single transition constraint, an array with one value will be returned.
-The meaning of the parameters is as follows:
-  * `x` is the point of the evaluation domain corresponding to the current step of the computation.
-  * `rValues` is an array of dynamic register values at the current step of the computation.
-  * `nValues` is an array of dynamic register values at the next step of the computation.
-  * `sValues` is an array of secret register values at the current step of the computation.

-`VerificationObject` has the following properties:
+`Verifier` has the following properties:

 | Property             | Description |
 | -------------------- | ----------- |